Jello Shots - Vodka Jello Shots in Oranges

 Gin, lemon juice, sugar, soda water, served tall over ice.
 The original highball cocktail and the easiest gin drink to nail at home.

-Get the recipe for the Cactus Cooler Shot, a high-energy bomb shot that's a fun, fizzy, and fruity party starter.
-This guide shows you how to make this delicious drink.
+Get the recipe for Vodka-Infused Watermelon, a classic summer party trick that’s fun to make and delicious to eat.
+This guide shows you how to make this boozy, refreshing treat.